 "In the simplest terms, it's about possibility," says executive producer Suzanne de Passe.
 "Loretta Claiborne's life is uplifting and full of a sense of renewal.
 But it's not humorless.
 It doesn't hit you like a freight train with a somber, one-note refrain.
 This is also about a very engaging, funny personality."

 Running is not the only part of Claiborne's life.
-She holds a 4th degree black belt in karate, communicates in four languages, including American Sign Language, and holds two honorary doctorate degrees; one from Quinnipiac University and one from Villanova University, making her the first person with an intellectual disability known to receive such honors, according to Special Olympics Incorporated.
+She holds a 4th-degree black belt in karate, communicates in four languages, including American Sign Language, and holds three honorary doctorate degrees from Quinnipiac University, Villanova University, and York College of Pennsylvania, making her the first person with an intellectual disability known to receive such honors, according to Special Olympics Incorporated.

 However, Claiborne says the most rewarding part of her life has been her involvement with the Special Olympics, and she wants to continue helping people with intellectual disabilities and physical disabilities succeed.
 She advises them, "Find an opportunity and seize it.
 Be the best you can be, and never let anyone doubt you."